Involved in a Not at Fault Car Accident?

-Many things can cause a traffic accident: mechanical failures, stress, speeding, driver distractions, etc. And while much has been said about how to prevent an accident, little has been written about what to do when these unfortunate events occur.
+Many things can cause a traffic accident: mechanical failures, stress, speeding or driver distractions.
+And while much has been said about how to prevent an accident, little has been written about what to do when these unfortunate events occur.

 The International Red Cross has built an action list for those affected in a traffic accident to act quickly and correctly.
 It is called “Conduct PAS,” an acronym that summarizes three basic actions to be taken in this type of accident: protect, alert and rescue.

-These actions can be taken by the driver of a car, passengers or witnesses to help those affected in a traffic accident while they try to reach for the necessary authorities.
+These actions can be taken by the driver of a car, passengers or witnesses to help those affected in a traffic accident while they try to reach for the necessary authorities and try to avoid a he said she said car accident.

-Once the accident has happened, the first thing to do is to protect the people directly involved in the event, stay at the scene; don’t just leave.
+Once the accident has happened, the first thing to do is to protect the people directly involved in the event.
+Stay at the scene; don’t just leave.
+Gather all the information you can, which will help with accident fault determination rules:

 - Verifying that you do not have serious injuries that compromise your health, and if you do, seek medical attention as soon as possible.